datawire/ambassador-docs/docs/edge-stack/pre-release/howtos/configure-communications.md

 This scenario uses TLS, but no ACME: instead, the certificate is in a Kubernetes `Secret`.
 HTTPS traffic to either `foo.example.com` or `bar.example.com` is routed, but this time `foo.example.com` will redirect HTTP requests, while `bar.example.com` will route them.

-Since this example does not use ACME, it is supported in $productName$ as well as Edge Stack.
+Since this example does not use ACME, it is supported in $productName$ as well as $AESProductName$.

 ```yaml
 ---